pantheon-systems/documentation/source/content/guides/account-mgmt/account/03-workspace.md

 reviewed: "2022-09-19"
 ---

-Once you create an account and sign in, you are taken to your home page, known as your Personal Workspace.
+After you create an account and sign in, you are taken to your home page, known as your Personal Workspace.
 Here you can view key information at a glance, including the sites you own or are a team member of, your plan tier, and more.

 ![A screenshot of the new Dashboard homepage with Workspace Overview](../../../../images/dashboard/new-dashboard/workspace-overview.png)

 <Alert title="Note" type="info" >

 You cannot edit or manage account tiers using the workspace.
-For more information, [contact Sales](https://pantheon.io/contact-us)
+For more information, [contact Sales](https://pantheon.io/contact-us).

 </Alert>